 Bake sausage and sweet potatoes for 18-20 minutes or until sausages are browned and sweet potatoes are tender.
 Add red peppers to baking sheet; cook for an additional 8-10 minutes or until red peppers are tender.
 Remove from oven; let stand for 5 mins.
 Slice sausages into 1-inch pieces.

 Divide rice among 4 bowls; spoon sausages and vegetables over top.

-Heat any leftover rice mixture and wrap in large tortilla with shredded Cheddar and salsa for lunch the next day.
+Heat any leftover rice mixture and wrap in a large tortilla with shredded Cheddar and salsa for lunch the next day.

 The beauty of this dish is that you don’t have to have everything ready when you begin to cook your meal.
-Take advantage of the cooking hacks by using the time between steps to prep as you go!
+Take advantage of cooking hacks by using the time between steps to prep as you go!

 Start your No Recipe Recipes journey by mixing and matching which vegetables you add in!
 The oven warms up your house, making roasted vegetables the perfect Comfort Food for Cold Weather.
 See below for a quick guide on the time your veggies will need to be fully cooked through

 – 20-60 minutes: Butternut or acorn squash – these vegetables will vary in cook time, depending on the size of the pieces you cut.
 Smaller pieces will be ready in less time.